0xh3xa/algorithms/README.md

     - Remove the least recently added vertex v
     - Add each of v's unvisited neighbors to the queue, and mark them as visited

 * Proposition.
-BFS computes the shortest paths (fewest number of edges) from s to all other vertices in a graph in time proportional to `E + V`
+BFS computes the shortest paths (fewest number of edges) from s to all other vertices in a graph in time proportional to `E + V` from single source

     - Pf. [correctness] Queue always consists of zero or more vertices of distance k from s, followed by zero more vertices of distance k + 1

     - Pf. [running time] Each vertex connected to s is visited once

  `Code`

 ``` java
     public class BreadthFirstPath {